Two Weeks in Portugal: Our 5 Highlights Itinerary

 However, be warned, the restaurants can get full pretty quickly in the evenings due to limited supply.
 Even post high season in September we one night found ourselves walking from restaurant to restaurant trying to find an available table.
 It took almost an hour!
 Book ahead if you can.

 Our favourite place to eat was Restaurant a Choupana.
 Situated right on the beach, it’s the perfect spot for pre-dinner sunset drinks followed by a BBQ feast of fresh Atlantic fish.
-It’s a bit more expensive than restaurants in the town center but it’s worth it for the view and atmosphere.
+It’s a bit more expensive than restaurants in the town centre but it’s worth it for the view and atmosphere.
 Definitely in our top three restaurants during our two weeks in Portugal.

 We also enjoyed the restaurants in town who mostly provide more BBQ fish and meat grilling action.
 It doesn’t cost much to fill your stomach in these places so plenty of cash left over for a Super Bok or Sagres beer.
 At about £1 a bottle it’s pretty easy to get carried away!